dimajix/flowman/docs/spec/relation/sqlserver.md

 ## Automatic Migrations
-Flowman supports some automatic migrations, specifically with the migration strategies `ALTER`, `ALTER_REPLACE` and `REPLACE` (those can be set via the global config variable `flowman.default.relation.migrationStrategy`, see [configuration](../../setup/config.md) for more details).
+Flowman supports some [automatic migrations](../../cookbook/migrations.md), specifically with the migration strategies `ALTER`, `ALTER_REPLACE` and `REPLACE` (those can be set via the property `migrationStrategy` or the global config variable `flowman.default.relation.migrationStrategy`, see [configuration](../../setup/config.md) for more details).

 The migration strategy `ALTER` supports the following alterations for JDBC relations:
 * Changing nullability